Impact

 Risk and Exploitability

-The CVSS score is not provided and the EPSS value is not available, but the vulnerability is not listed in CISA’s KEV catalog.
-The attack requires understanding of dm‑raid array management and the ability to trigger the teardown sequence, which typically implies root or privileged access to the system.
+The CVSS score is 5.5 and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of < 1% indicates a very low probability that attackers are actively exploiting this flaw, though the described conditions remain theoretically feasible.
+The attack requires understanding of dm‑raid array management and the ability to trigger the teardown sequence, which typically implies root or privileged access.
 Consequently, the risk is local only and limited to systems that use dm‑raid under conditions that allow the described suspend and removal sequence.
 Proper kernel updates or configuration changes mitigate the risk.
+The exact attack vector is not described, but the need for privileged operations implies local availability.

 OpenCVE Enrichment